 Getting to Station Square in Tbilisi to board the train

-The Batumi train departs from Tbilisi’s Central Railway Station at Station Square, located adjacent to the metro station of the same name (see the exact location here).
+The Batumi train departs from Tbilisi Central Railway Station at Station Square, located adjacent to the metro station of the same name (see the exact location here on Google Maps).
 This is the same station where you board international trains to Yerevan and Baku.

 There are grocery stores, cafes, ATMs and public toilets inside the railway station building.
-If you need a place to leave your bags, there is a luggage storage office on the far left-hand side of platform 2 (15 GEL per locker per day, open 7.30am-8pm).
+If you need a place to leave your bags, there is a luggage storage office (15 GEL per locker per day, open 7.30am-8pm) and a public bathroom on the far left-hand side of platform 1.

 What is the train like?